 - Water Kefir’s probiotic power has the ability to help heal the gut and maintain optimal gut flora.
 Gut health is important in maintaining all levels of health throughout the body.

 - Water kefir has been shown to have anti-inflammatory properties.
 Chronic inflammation in the body has been shown to be the root of many diseases and conditions.

 - Evidence is mounting that kefir has the ability to slow the growth of certain cancer cells.

-- Due to its probiotic content, kefir is a natural immunity booster and regulator which effects all areas of health.
+- Similar to soil based probiotics, the probiotic content of kefir is a natural immunity booster and regulator which effects all areas of health.

 - Water kefir contains B vitamins, including B-12, making it great choice for those on a plant-based or vegan diet.